 - The actual capacity to discern is a precious Christian inheritance that we should celebrate and practice in front of our students and in front of a watching world.
 In these post-modern times, the ability to perceive enduring pathways forward is becoming lost in the incessant but infinitely inconsistent political correctness chatter that promotes one concept or educational paradigm one day, and flies to what almost seems to be the opposite extreme the next.
 A teacher told me recently that he has been teaching for just six years, but in that time he has faced four major state-endorsed curriculum reconstructions.
 For Christians, truth can be known, and guideposts do exist.
 Starting with our commitment to our Lord and an outcome-based approach to education that views schooling as the challenge of celebrating the lordship of Christ over all of creation, we have hope and also a sense of constant and dynamic direction and purpose.
 PTL!

 Here’s an activity for you as an individual, or for group teacher discussion.
 The following diagram is taken from p.
-179 in Edlin’s The Cause of Christian Education (4th edition, Dordt College Press).
+179 in Edlin’s The Cause of Christian Education (4th edition, Dordt University Press).
 More than most models, this model lays a special emphasis on the students, because of the model designer’s belief that Christian education first is God-centered but that secondarily it must also be student-focused.

 - Without referring to The Cause of Christian Education itself, discuss the influence of the following on this model: